Decade 1630-1639

 The face is fresh and youthful, with chubby pink cheeks.
 She has long been identified as the artist's sister but this attribution has been refuted.
 The collar and opening of the coat is amply edged in gold over elegant embroidery and she wears earrings.

-1632 Young Woman in a Beret by Rembrandt
+1632 Young Woman in a Beret

-2007 SOLD for $ 9M including premium by Sotheby's
+2007 SOLD for $ 9M by Sotheby's

-The young blonde woman, 59 x 44 cm panel sold for £ 7.3M including premium by Sotheby's on December 10, 1986, has long been considered the sister of artist, Lysbeth.
+The young blonde woman, 59 x 44 cm panel sold for £ 7.3M by Sotheby's on December 10, 1986, has long been considered the sister of artist, Lysbeth.
 The authentication of a portrait of a brunette with the same youthful face helped refute this hypothesis.

 When they were able to inspect this latter portrait in 1972 at the home of its owner, the experts from the Rembrandt Research Project (RRP) described it as a work painted outside the artist's circle.
 Two elements did not match the master's practice.
 The oval support, 69 x 54 cm, was not a panel but a canvas stretched on wood.
 The exotic garment with gold embroidery and the black beret form a disparate ensemble that does not correspond to the fashion of that time.